bi0s-BLR/INCTF-international/README.md

-# INCTF-international
-challs and writeups for inctf international edition
+Challs and writeups for Practice.